Ready for the future? Navigate NPPF reforms with Tyler Grange

 One of the most significant aspects in the proposed NPPF revision is the concept of Grey Belt land.
 Chapter 13, which focuses on Green Belt protection, has seen significant changes.

 The update emphasises the priority of developing brownfield sites but introduces Grey Belt as the next option.
-This term describes land that only marginally contributes to the five purposes of the Green Belt but isn’t situated in areas of high environmental value like Areas of Outstanding Natural Beauty (AONB) or National Parks.
+This term describes land that only marginally contributes to the five purposes of the Green Belt but isn’t situated in areas of high environmental value, like Areas of Outstanding Natural Beauty (AONB) or National Parks.

 This change prompts some big questions: Does the reform go far enough, and how will this new grey belt classification impact development decisions?